Did you know that the USFWC board strategically represents regions across the country?

 - Voting member classes include: Worker Cooperative, Democratic Workplace, Cooperative Developer, and Federation Partners.
 More about all member classes available here: usworker.coop/join/membership-application

-- A candidate’s workplace must be a USFWC member for at least one year from the date of the annual member meeting.
+- A candidate’s workplace must be a USFWC member for at least one year prior to the current year’s annual member meeting.

 - At-large candidates can run from any voting member workplace and are voted on by the entire membership.